2018-19 Reflections Arts Contest: Heroes Around Me

 Reflections is a National PTA arts competition that provides an opportunity for students to use their creative talents.
-This year’s theme is “Within Reach”
+Next year’s theme is “Heroes Around Me”

 Reflections takes original student submissions, inspired by the theme, in the area of visual art, photography, literature, music composition, film and dance choreography.
 There is also an optional “special artist” category for students who have a disability, qualifying under the ADA.